Mobile Home Transport

 It is also important to ensure the home you are moving is zoned for its new location.
 The U.S. Department of Housing and Urban Development has three zones for mobile/manufactured houses to ensure they are built to withstand the climate and weather conditions in their location.
 Although some localities may have more stringent regulations, in general, homes in Zone 1 must be resistant to horizontal winds up to 70 mph, Zone 2 up to 100 mph, and Zone 3 up to 110 mph.
 There are additional requirements for anchoring systems and foundations.

-Find A Broker Using FR8Star
+Find A Transport Company Using FR8Star